-In model B, with weight and height now added as further covariates, mean SBP was predicted to increase with greater weight and height.
-With regard to BPV, this was estimated to be larger with greater log(weight): specifically, for a 10% increase in weight, BPV is predicted to increase by mean = 5.8% (95% CI: 2.1%, 9.6%) (SD(BP): mean = 2.6% (95% CI: 0.7%, 4.5%)).
-The estimated effect of height on log(BPV) was negative, with a substantial portion of the posterior containing positive values as well (BPV predicted to decrease by mean = -0.4% (95% CI: -1.4%, 0.7%) per 1cm increase in height).
-Otherwise, weight was predicted to have a positive association with LVMI.
+In model B mean SBP was predicted to increase with greater weight and height.
+BPV was estimated to be larger with greater log(weight): specifically, for a 10% increase in weight, BPV is predicted to increase by 5.8% (95% CI: 2.1%, 9.6%).
+The estimated effect of height on log(BPV) was negative, with a credible interval including zero (BPV predicted to decrease by -0.4% (95% CI: -1.4%, 0.7%) per 1cm increase in height).
+Weight had a positive association with LVMI (LVMI predicted to increase by 0.7% (95% CI: 0.6%, 0.8%) per 1kg increase in weight).
+Fixed effects: adding maternal characteristics predicted a modest positive association of mean SBP with mother's age at delivery, and an inverse association with higher parity, and highest educational qualifications.